elmuerte/wicket-webjars/README.md

 An alternative method is by using the [Servlet 2 setup provided by WebJars](https://www.webjars.org/documentation#servlet2).

-*Note:* this functionality is not forwards compatible.
-When using a Servlet 3 container you do not need it.
+*Note:* this functionality is not forwards compatible, as it does not exist in the upstream library.

 Limitations
 ===========